JOHN CAFFERTY & THE BEAVER BROWN BAND

 During his freshman year, he acquired a Work-Study job at the college’s coffeehouse located in the basement of the school’s Donovan Dining Center.
 There, he became aware the blossoming singer-songwriter scene in Providence and had the opportunity to take in performances by such area notables as Jay Bolotin and Ken Lyon and began performing as a solo, accompanying himself on acoustic guitar.
 He also re-connected with his high school friend, Kenny Silva.

 Kenny had moved on from The Hearts Of Stone to The Luvin’ Kynd, a group which had experienced quite a bit of success on the teen scene.
 Thanks to the then-recently enacted laws which dropped the age of majority from 21 to 18 during the Vietnam protest-era (you could not only vote, but you could drink!), The Luvin’ Kynd had made the successful transition into becoming a nightclub act.
 But, they were looking to move things to the next level: become a little less commercial and a bit hipper.
 (As the reader will see, the notion of achieving mass appeal while maintaining high levels of musicianship and artistic integrity will become a running theme throughout the development of Beaver Brown.)
 John accepted an offer to join The Luvin’ Kynd and replaced departing lead vocalist David Micheletti.
-He joined Kenny in a lineup which also featured David DiCenzo on bass and John Rainone on keyboards.
+He joined Kenny in a lineup which also featured David DiCenzo on bass, Al Paglio on lead guitar and John Rainone on keyboards.

 The band continued on through John’s and Kenny’s college years, moving away from its Top 40 roots, and were recognized as one of the best young bands on the club scene.
 But by 1972, the two friends had committed to pursuing careers as professional musicians and decided to stick together: they left The Luvin’ Kynd.
 They began searching for the right people to help them on their quest through a series of jam sessions and soon came up with the musicians who would become the basis of Beaver Brown: they brought back John’s old pal Paul Bugielski from The East-West Blues Band, and then they singled out Bobby Cotoia of North Providence on keyboards and Pat Lupo from Mount Pleasant to play bass.